-2020 may not be over quite yet, but looking through the lens of hindsight, it’s clear that there are important takeaways from this challenging year.
+2020 may not be over quite yet, but looking through the lens of hindsight, it’s clear that there are important takeaways including three food safety lessons from this challenging year.
 For one thing, food and beverage manufacturers need to continually assess (and adjust if needed) their safety plans and processes and their use of available technologies to get through periods of disruption that can cause labor shortages and varying levels of supply and demand.
 In addition, companies must pivot to new platforms to stay compliant and up-to-date with regulatory audits.

 January began with a lot of talk about 2020 being a year of perfect vision.
 Flash forward several momentous months and it’s clear that this year has ended up being about focus: honing in on opportunities to overcome challenges and move forward as successfully as possible with product safety, quality and regulatory compliance.
 Here three key lessons to take from 2020:

 The need for multifunctional and automated systems is greater than ever